Bohdan-Khomtchouk/Biochat/README.md

 - `vec-closest-recs` that sorts the aggregated document vectors directly with the similarity measure (`cos-sim`, `euc-sim`, etc.)
 - `tree-closest-recs` finds the closest records based on the pre-calculated hierarchical clustering (performed with the UPGMA algorithm using the cosine similarity measure).
 The results of clustering are stored in the [text file](data/geo-tree-cos.lisp)

+**Example:**

-Here is an example run of these functions with record #10 from GEO db:
+Here is an example run of these functions with record #10 from the Gene Expression Omnibus (GEO) database:

 ```
 #S(GEO-REC